DrakeLambert/InterviewProblems/WriteScheduler/README.md

 - Deals write requests to device with fewest pending writes.
 - Attempts to balance write operations between devices by testing next device first.
 - Uses Monitor to ensure thread safety.

+## Demo Application

+This app spins up 20 threads that produce a variable amount of files written to 5 devices.
+It measures how long it takes to write all files to a each type of scheduler, and averages this over several test runs.

+### CLI Arguments

+`-mockwrite`: blocks CPU for a time proportional to file data length instead of writing to file system.

+`-filecount [count]`: specifies how many files the thread pool will process.

+`-testcount [count]`: specifies how many duplicate tests are run.

+## How To Run The Tests & Demo

+Prerequisites:

+- .NET Core 2.2 SDK installed ([download](https://dotnet.microsoft.com/download))

+Steps:

+1. Run `runDemo.ps1` in PowerShell

+Alternatively:

+1. Run tests with `dotnet test .\ScheduledFileIOTests\`
+1. Run demo with `dotnet run --project .\ScheduledFileIODemo\`